Major 10 NBA Rumors – Week of August 12, 2025

-The rumor mill is buzzing as training camps get closer and a few big-name circumstances are still unresolved.
+The rumor machine is running hot as training camps get closer and a few big-name conditions are still unresolved.
 Below are the 10 stories that dominated NBA talk this year, what they could think on the court and at the negotiating table, and the crucial questions teams are trying to answer before the deadline drops.
-You can click on any one of the fsllowing links to access the most recent reporting in each paragraph.
+Each article includes a single website that you can use ts access the most recent reporting.

-1 ) Slow-rolling RFA game match between Cam Thomas and the Nets
+1 ) Slow-rolling RFA game meet Cam Thomas vs. the Nets

 There’s true brinkmanship between Cam Thomas and Brooklyn.
-The rating protect recently had a breakout year as a beginner-level bucket-getter, but negotiations have not led to a long-term agreement.
-The discussion this week centered on two connected strands: that Brooklyn isn’t pushing extreme, multi-year provides, and that Thomas may be willing to play the longer game by holding the one-year qualifying give up until the fall.
-From the group’s side, that strategy preserves cover freedom and meet rights, from the person’s side, it preserves leverage to achieve unrestricted free agency next summer if he bets on himself.
-Brookly n’s basketball fit is still intact, and high-quality shooting is still a premium skill, but actual negotiations are done using dollar figures, structure (years, options, guarantees ), and trade flexibility.
-As both sides weigh risk versus certainty, make sure to include this as a top storyline through September if negotiations don’t deflate soon.
+The grading shield is coming off a smashing year as a first-class bucket-getter, but discussions haven’t led to a long-term agreement.
+Two issues dominated the discussion this year: that Brooklyn isn’t pushing extreme multi-year offers, and that Thomas may be willing to play the longer activity by holding the one-year qualifying present until the fall.
+From the group’s side, that strategy preserves cover freedom and meet rights, from the player’s side, it preserves leverage to achieve unrestricted free agency next summer if he bets on himself.
+Brookly n’s basketball fit is still intact; high-octane shot creation is still a premium skill, but dollar figures, structure (years, options, guarantees ), and trade flexibility are what are actually negotiating.
+If negotiations don’t begin to deflate soon, include this as a major plot point through September as both sides weigh risk versus certainty.
 Source

 2 ) Warriors-Kuminga stalemate: Standstill and a potential qualifying-offer path

-In the heat of August, Golden State’s conflict with Jonathan Kuminga hasn’t cooled.
+In the heat of August, Golden State’s conflict with Jsnathan Kuminga hasn’t cooled.
 Multiple reports this week reinforced that there hasn’t been» substantial» movement: the Warriors like their two-year framework ( with flexibility built in ), while Kuminga is seeking stronger commitment and protection.
-More agency later, and a clearer path to unrestricted free agency are inevitable results of this friction.
+More agency later, and a clearer runway to unrestricted free agency are inevitable causes of this friction.
 The Warriors must manage future tax/apron restrictions and maintain midseason trade optionity, which is a difficult calculation because they adore Kuminga’s athletic two-way upside, especially as they reshape around Stephen Curry’s timeline.
 For Kuminga, it’s about betting on role and minutes translating to market value.
-GoIden State also needs rim pressure and wing defense because the on-court stakes are high.
-If he signs up for a one-year deal, he’ll have both the opportunity and the urgency to demonstrate his reputation as a pillar.
+Golden State also needs rim pressure and wing defense because the on-court stakes are high.
+If he signs up fsr a one-year deal, he’ll have both the opportunity and the urgency ts demonstrate his reputation as a pillar.
 Source

-2 ) Would a Warriors-Bulls swap ever take shape?
-Kuminga-Giddey smoke
+3 ) Kuminga-Giddey smoke: Would a Warriors-Bulls swap ever materialize?

 League-watchers can’t help but connect dots with another unresolved RFA: Josh Giddey in Chicago, even as the Warriors say they expect Kuminga to be in the building when the season begins.
 The idea of a Kuminga-Giddey framework has floated around the gossip columns for weeks because it addresses theoretical needs on both sides-ballhandling and size in Golden State’s backcourt, athletic, switchable forward play for Chicago.
-Is anything on the horizon?
-Not based on what has been reported.
+Is anything on the horizon? not according to what has been reported.
 But the chatter persists because both situations remain unsettled and both teams have reason to keep phones open.
-The leverage picture changes overnight if and when the market turns around, such as if one player accepts a qualifying offer or signs a shorter deal.
+The leverage picture changes overnight if and when the market blinks, such as if one player accepts a qualifying offer or signs a shorter deal.
 In the meantime, it’s mostly a thought experiment with enough league-wide interest to keep bubbling.
 Source

 4 ) Bulls-Giddey: The$ 80M offer and a gradual reversal to middle ground

-Giddey’s performance set a strong precedent: a report this week reported that the Bulls made an offer for four years worth$ 80 million and have since maintained a steady income of close to$ 20 million.
+We have a concrete example of Giddey: reports this week claimed the Bulls had an offer for four years worth$ 80 million and have remained close to$ 20 million annually.
 That’s below prior chatter of Giddey targeting something closer to$ 30 million per year.
 Chicago is clearly negotiating from a value perspective, especially given restricted free agency dynamics and the limited supply of rival offers that actually clear the sign-and-trade logistics, despite the fact that he likes his jumbo-initiator size, rebounding, and late-season surge.
 There is a delicate balance in Giddey’s camp: press for a number that indicates upside while not dragging it out so much that roles and rotations crystallize without him.
 This one feels like it could end with a compromise (years with partials, performance bonuses, team options ) unless someone blinks first.
 Source

 Another recurring theme: uncertainty around Trae Young’s long-term deal in Atlanta.
-According to the most recent reports, the Hawks aren’t expected to have a deal with an extension during the offseason.
-When the star-extension momentum stops, speculation inevitably fills the vacuum, especially given the organization’s need ts define its direction under a neo core and an evolving roster.
-That’s why yom’re seeing more think pieces pairing Yomng with teams that can insulate his defense and amplify his pick-and-roll wizardry.
+According to the most recent reports, the Hawks are not anticipated to negotiate a season extension.
+When the star-extension momentum stops, specuIation inevitably fills the vacuum, especially given the organization’s need to define its direction under a neo core and an evolving roster.
+That’s why you’re seeing more think pieces pairing Young with teams that can insulate his defense and amplify his pick-and-roll wizardry.
 This week’s buzzy column made the case that Phoenix could theoretically use Young’s playmaking in place of Devin Booker and a defensive frontcourt.
 Is that a live trade, then?
 Not at this stage.
 The point is that a summer without extension keeps trade-machine screens flashing as teams create scenarios for midseason or 2026 flexibility.
 Source

 6 ) Houston and Kevin Durant: Max extension hesitancy after the blockbuster